ergoplatform/ergodocs/docs/dev/get-started.md

-# Getting Started Guide
+# Developer's Guide

+Welcome to the Ergo Developer's Guide

-Welcome!
-If you're new here and feeling a bit overwhelmed, don't worry.
-This guide is designed to give you a comprehensive overview of our site and introduce you to the various resources available for developers.
+This comprehensive guide is designed to provide an overview of our platform and introduce you to the various resources available for developers.
+Whether you're a seasoned blockchain developer or just starting out, this guide will help you navigate the Ergo ecosystem and understand its key features and functionalities.

-### **Connect with Us**
+### **Connect with Our Community**
-If you encounter any issues or have questions, feel free to reach out to us on any of the following platforms.
-Remember, all our chat platforms are bridged, ensuring seamless communication:
+If you encounter any issues or have questions, feel free to connect with us on any of the following platforms.
+All our chat platforms are bridged, ensuring seamless communication:

 - [Telegram](https://t.me/Ergo_Chats)
 - [Discord](https://discord.gg/ergo-platform-668903786361651200)